olewsaa/Yacht-computer/IoT/Readme.md

-Source code and documentaton related to the Internet of Things onboard and for the Yacht server project.
+Source code and documentaton related to the Internet of Things onboard (IoToB) and for the Yacht server project.

 The newest first, further down this text is older files and attempts.